For Mount Titlis, a day trip from Zurich is a great idea!

 Looking at those peaks I decided that soon I am going to have my first snowboarding experience.

 It took a little less than half an hour before I was on the top of Mount Titlis — with a few dozen other happy tourists, half of whom appeared to be Asian.

 There were a few activities besides feeling awed sitting inside the cable car.
 This included the cliff walk, Europe’s highest suspension bridge, a glacier cave, and an ice flyer.

 Out of all of them, however, I particularly loved walking through the glacier cave on Mount Titlis, where the ice appeared to light up in different colours, and the temperature felt at least a few degrees below zero.

 A Few Tips To Plan Your Trip Better

-Inside the rotating gondola (the Rotair) get on the window, any window, because as the whole cabin rotates 360 degrees all you’d want is to gaze out of the window and treat your eyes with the ever impressive views.
+- Inside the rotating gondola (the Rotair) get closer to the window, any window, because as the whole cabin starts rotating you get 360-degree panoramic views of the alps.

-If time allows, explore the the town of Engleberg.
-Every look of it will make you believe that it’s what story books about Switzerland are made of.
-And paintings.
-And postcards.
+- If time allows, explore the town of Engelberg.
+It is one of those fairytale-like towns that make you believe that Switzerland was rather painted and not born.
 Here the hills appear soft, rolling and bright green.
-It is a quintessential Switzerland.

 Here’s a video from my youtube channel to give you a visual feel of what it is like to travel from Zurich to Mount Titlis.
 Right from taking the bus from Zurich to exploring the towns of Luzern and Engelberg, before taking the gondola to the peak, this video has everything in detail: